NIHALMAGDY/Different_Lighting_Sequences/README.md

-# Different_Lighting_Sequences
+# Different lighting sequences
-A good assignment for the beginners with Embedded Systems field where the sequence of light come from leds change like lights in the street or at weddings
+The sequence of lighting comes from the leds change like lights in the street or at weddings
-# Hard_Ware_Used
+# Hardware used
 Atmega32 and leds
 # Demo
 ![Farmers Market Finder Demo](Demo.gif)